Skip Tracing Database Comparison Guide — 2025

 Credit Header Data

-Name, SSN, date of birth, current and previous addresses, phone numbers, and employer information extracted from credit bureau records.
+Name, SSN, date of birth, current and previous addresses, phone numbers, and employer information from credit bureau records.
 Updates whenever the subject interacts with any lender, utility, or financial institution — often within days of an address change.

 Utility Connection Records